kcmv/colabo/development/colabo/puzzles/README.md

 + it will end up published on npmjs.com
 + This is an example: https://www.npmjs.com/org/colabo-utils

-Here is an example which of the puzzle [@colabo-flow/b-services](https://www.npmjs.com/package/@colabo-flow/b-services) belongs to the [colabo-flow](https://www.npmjs.com/org/colabo-flow) colabo sub-organization:
+Here is an example which of the puzzle [@colabo-flow/b-services](https://www.npmjs.com/package/@colabo-flow/b-services) belongs to the [colabo-flow](https://www.npmjs.com/org/colabo-flow) colabo sub-organization (sub-space)

 ```json